Learn about Easter!

 Where were the Easter eggs hidden when Gavin was younger?

-What did the Easter bunny also bring him, apart from chocolate eggs?
+Apart from chocolate eggs, what did the Easter bunny also bring him?

 What did Emily get for Easter when she was younger?